FOSV/Fuji-Atom-Interface/README.md

 ### ⚠️ Please read the following instructions carefully, otherwise you may fry the PCB on your Indoor Unit ⚠

-> Before accessing any internal part of the Indoor Unit or Remote Control, make sure that you turn off the power to the Indoor Unit via the breaker in your electrical panel.
+> Before accessing any internal part of the Indoor Unit or Remote Controller, make sure that you turn off the power to the Indoor Unit via the breaker in your electrical panel.
 > If there is no dedicated switch for the Indoor Unit in your electrical panel, is strongly recommended to turn off the main breaker.

-**💡 You need to connect the Fuji-Atom Interface in parallel with Remote Control 💡**
+**💡 You need to connect the Fuji-Atom Interface in parallel with Remote Controller 💡**

-> You can connect the Fuji-Atom Interface in parallel to the ***terminal block of any Remote Control*** or equally directly to the ***terminal block of the Indoor Unit*** where you will already find the 3-Wires Harness of the Remote Control(s) already installed.
+> You can connect the Fuji-Atom Interface in parallel to the ***terminal block of any Remote Controller*** or equally directly to the ***terminal block of the Indoor Unit*** where you will already find the 3-Wires Harness of the Remote Controller(s) already installed.

 <img width="567" alt="Schermata 2023-04-23 alle 18 20 11" src="https://user-images.githubusercontent.com/80490825/233852186-4470e527-0e55-4823-94c5-cd5092e50f6d.png">